matthewsmawfield/TEP-GNSS-RINEX/manuscript-rinex.md

         - **Hemisphere consistency:** Both Northern and Southern hemispheres show E-W > N-S across both metrics (coherence: 1.029/1.022; phase alignment: 1.200/1.348), consistent with heliocentric rather than local/seasonal origin

         - **Orbital velocity coupling:** E-W/N-S anisotropy ratio anti-correlates with Earth's orbital velocity.
-Multi-GNSS yields the strongest detection (r = −0.752, 5.3σ for pos_jitter/phase; r = −0.659, 4.4σ for MSC), with baseline GPS at r = −0.548, 3.5σ.
+Multi-GNSS yields the strongest detection (r = −0.763, 5.4σ for pos_jitter/phase; r = −0.610, 4.0σ for MSC), with baseline GPS at r = −0.509, 3.2σ.
 All significant results show negative correlation matching CODE's 25-year finding (r = −0.888, 5.1σ).
-Signal survives ionospheric removal (ionofree r = −0.341, 2.0σ), confirming non-ionospheric origin.
-Seasonal breathing detected (Eq/Sol ratio 1.33–1.58)
+Signal persists under ionospheric removal (best ionofree: r = −0.416, 2.5σ), disfavoring an ionospheric origin.

         - **Zero-variance filter independence:** All three station filtering methods (DYNAMIC, OPTIMAL, ALL STATIONS) produce identical r-values (σ² = 0 across all 6 metric/coherence combinations), suggesting the signal is network-wide and methodologically robust

-        - **Metric complementarity:** MSC detects temporal modulation (orbital coupling: 3.5–4.4σ), phase alignment detects spatial structure (directional anisotropy: 1.35 ratio) and achieves strongest orbital coupling (5.3σ)—different aspects of the same underlying phenomenon
+        - **Metric complementarity:** MSC detects temporal modulation (orbital coupling: 3.0–4.2σ), phase alignment detects spatial structure (directional anisotropy: 1.35 ratio) and achieves strongest orbital coupling (5.4σ)—different aspects of the same underlying phenomenon

         - **Regional control tests (Step 2.1a):** Exponential coherence decay is reproduced in Global, Non-Europe, and hemisphere-specific subsets with MSC correlation lengths of order 700–900 km and phase-alignment lengths ≈2–3× larger.
 The only systematic deviation occurs in the dense Europe-only subset, where very short baselines amplify local atmospheric noise and slightly degrade the exponential fit, acting as a diagnostic of network-density artifacts rather than a failure of the TEP signal.

         - **Planetary event modulation:** Coherence modulation detected around 37 planetary conjunction/opposition events with 2.1× higher detection rates than permutation null controls (p < 0.05 for all 6 metrics).
 No mass scaling observed (r = 0.126, p = 0.457)—consistent with geometric rather than classical gravitational effect.
 This independently replicates CODE 25-year longspan planetary event findings

         - **CMB frame alignment:** Comprehensive 72-combination full-sky grid search over 65,000 directions finds best-fit at RA = 157°, Dec = +9° (19.3° from CMB dipole), matching CODE's 25-year benchmark (18.2°).
-Of 54 clean combinations (Baseline + Multi-GNSS + Precise), 78% find RA within 10° of CMB (p < 10−35, >12σ).
-Three combinations converge on RA = 168° exactly (p = 1 in 46.7 million).
-Solar Apex is strongly disfavored (106° separation, 5.5× farther, 32× worse variance explained).
+Of 54 clean combinations (Baseline + Multi-GNSS + Precise), 78% find RA within 10° of CMB (p < 10−35 under a simplified binomial model).
+Three combinations converge on RA = 168° exactly (a qualitative coincidence; exact-match probabilities depend on the assumed background model and correlations among combinations).
+Solar Apex is disfavored (106° separation, 5.5× farther, 32× worse variance explained).
 Bootstrap 68% CI for RA (150°–190°) contains CMB dipole (168°).
 All station filters converge to same direction (CV = 0.3%).
-This independently validates CODE's finding that the annual anisotropy modulation is coupled to Earth's absolute motion through the cosmic rest frame at 370 km/s
+This provides independent support for CODE's finding that the annual anisotropy modulation is coupled to Earth's motion relative to the cosmic rest frame

-        - **Seasonal stability (comprehensive):** Seasonal stratification analysis reveals three complementary signatures: (1) "Summer Breakthrough" (OPTIMAL_100/Ionofree: λ = 6060 km; confirmed by Precise mode: λ = 6259 km), (2) "Invariant Core" (DYNAMIC_50/Multi-GNSS: λ = 1700–1900 km, Δ < 13% across seasons), and (3) "Universal Baseline" (ALL_STATIONS/Baseline: Δ < 8%).
+        - **Seasonal stability (comprehensive):** Seasonal stratification analysis reveals three complementary signatures: (1) "Summer Breakthrough" (OPTIMAL_100/Ionofree: λ = 6060 km; confirmed by Precise mode: λ = 6259 km), (2) "Invariant Core" (DYNAMIC_50/Multi-GNSS: λ = 1700–1900 km, Δ < 13% across seasons), and (3) "Network-wide Baseline" (ALL_STATIONS/Baseline: Δ < 8%).
 The signal is not a seasonal artifact—it is a stable gravitational phenomenon variably screened by the atmosphere.
 The CODE result (4,201 ± 1,967 km) is statistically consistent with the Annual Ionofree average (~4,170 km) and encompasses the "Summer Breakthrough" within its uncertainty range.

-        - **Null tests passed (comprehensive):** Rigorous validation across 72 independent tests strongly argues against non-gravitational origins: (1) Solar rotation shows zero correlation (all r < 0.08, 72/72 tests pass), (2) Lunar tides show zero correlation (all r < 0.11, 71/72 tests pass), (3) Shuffle test confirms genuine structure (Real R² = 0.945 vs. Shuffled R² = 0.029 mean, min ratio 1.9×, 93% pass strict R² < 0.3).
+        - **Null tests passed (comprehensive):** Rigorous validation across 72 independent tests constrains several non-gravitational origins: (1) Solar rotation shows zero correlation (all r < 0.09, 72/72 tests pass), (2) Lunar tides show zero correlation (all r < 0.11, 71/72 tests pass), (3) Shuffle test confirms genuine structure (Real R² = 0.945 vs. Shuffled R² = 0.029 mean, min ratio 1.9×, 90% pass strict R² < 0.3).
 The signal survives ionospheric removal (Ionofree R² = 0.921), persists across four constellations (Multi-GNSS R² = 0.956), and is filter-independent (σ² ≈ 0).
-No non-gravitational explanation has been identified consistent with this complete evidence suite, leaving genuine gravitational coupling as the most viable hypothesis
+A non-gravitational explanation consistent with this complete evidence suite has not yet been identified; within the TEP framework, a gravitational coupling remains a plausible interpretation

         - **Statistical significance:** t-statistics up to 112.13, Cohen's d up to 0.304, 95% CI excludes unity